First, don’t format the drive.

 Another tool to consider is GetDataBack.
 It’s not free, but the free demo version should allow you to determine if the utility will be able to recover anything.
 If so, the tool might be well worth it.
 From their feature list: “GetDataBack will recover your data if the hard drive’s partition table, boot record, FAT/MFT or root directory are lost or damaged …”

-I’d be remiss in my job if I didn’t point out that none of this would matter or at least it wouldn’t matter nearly as much, if you’d had a backup of the contents of that drive.
+I’d be remiss in my job if I didn’t point out that none of this would matter — or at least it wouldn’t matter nearly as much — if you had a backup of the contents of that drive.

-Whether or not you recover your data this time, resolve to put a backup strategy into place so that the next time that there’s an issue (and please trust me, there will be a next time) the solution is simple to get the most recent backup.
+Whether or not you recover your data this time, resolve to put a backup strategy into place so that the next time that there’s an issue (and please trust me, there will be a next time) the solution is simple: just restore your most recent backup.